 This recipe only requires you to add ingredients to a blender and throw the mixture in the oven — super easy!
 Start by preheating your oven to 325 degrees F.

-I use some very basic ingredients here: 3 eggs, a cup of maple sugar, 1/2 teaspoon of vanilla extract, 4 tablespoons of melted butter and a can of rinsed and dried cannellini beans.
+I use some very basic ingredients here: eggs, maple sugar, vanilla extract, melted butter and a can of rinsed and dried cannellini beans.